 Personally, I like this aspect of the shoe Reebok Nano X1 and I know it deviates from the hardcore CrossFit mentality of previous Nanos, but it is interesting seeing the different demographics that Reebok is reaching with this model compared to the previous Reebok Nanos.

-Reebok Nano X1 for Day-to-Day Wear and Shorter Runs
+Testing the Reebok Nano X1 for Comfort, Daily Wear, and Short Runs

 On a day-to-day basis, I liked the Reebok Nano X1’s reworked construction as it’s much more accommodating for a longer period of wear — sans the break-in period.
 As in, once these shoes are broken in, they’re solid for rocking on a daily basis.